Need help?

 Read mode

-In this guide we break down the core principles and patterns you need. so you can plan, build, and deploy reliable AI agents in production.
+In this guide we break down the core principles and patterns you need so you can plan, build, and deploy reliable AI agents in production.

 Why should you believe and trust us, one might ask?

-Well, we've build dozens of AI agents in the past two years, and we've been learning and experimenting with OpenAI and Azure AI APIs extensively.
+Well, we've build dozens of AI agents in the past two years, and we've been learning and experimenting with multiple LLM APIs extensively.

 If you're ready, lets jump right in.